-- Fresh basil or mint to add in between the fruit
+- 1/4 cup Fresh basil or mint To add in between the fruit

 - MAKE THE SLUSHEE

-- Place the frozen pineapple and nectarine chunks in a blender, along with the coconut water and sorbet.
+- Place the frozen pineapple and nectarine chunks in a blender, along with the coconut water, sorbet and honey.

-- Process the mixture on high until completely smooth, stopping occasionally to scrape the mixture down from the sides, about a minute.
-I use the pulse action here too.
+- Blend the mixture on high until completely smooth, stopping occasionally to scrape the mixture down from the sides, about 2 minutes.

 - Divide into glasses and garnish with a fruit skewer and straws, if desired.